jerry-harm/hmac-file-server/README.md

 1. **Software**:
    - Go 1.20+
-   - Redis (optional, for deduplication and token storage).
+   - Redis (optional, for deduplication and token storage)
-   - ClamAV (optional, for virus scanning).
+   - ClamAV (optional, for virus scanning)

 2. **Environment**:
-   - Adequate storage space for file storage and logs.
+   - Adequate storage space for file storage and logs
-   - Network configuration for IP management (optional).
+   - Network configuration for IP management (optional)

 ---